MostafaAnter/SecretNewsClub/README.md

 ## Integration

-**Read You** integrates with some of third-party service APIs to support you in using your existing cloud accounts as data sources.
+**Secret News Club** integrates with some of third-party service APIs to support you in using your existing cloud accounts as data sources.

 - [x] Fever
 - [x] Google Reader